Rent payments and holding deposits fact sheet

 Rent increase requirements do not apply to exempt property managers/owners.
 The Act provides definitions for an exempt property manager/owner.

-The requirement to provide evidence of a rent increase does not apply if the premises is purchased within 12 months of commencement, and the property manager/owner does not have information about the date of the last rent increase.
+The requirement to provide evidence of a rent increase does not apply if the property is purchased between 6 June 2023 and 6 June 2025 and the new owner or property manager does not have information about the previous rent increase.

 The property manager/owner must give two months' notice in writing before increasing rent in both periodic and fixed term tenancy agreements for general tenancy agreements and four weeks' notice for rooming accommodation agreements.
 There is no set format for the notice, but it should include the amount the rent will increase and the day from when the increased rent is payable.